Rational Equations Definitions Flashcards | Channels for Pearson+

 Rational Equation

-An equation containing variables in the denominator of one or more fractions, requiring special steps to solve.Denominator
+An equation featuring a variable in the denominator of at least one fraction, requiring special steps to solve.Denominator

-The bottom part of a fraction, whose value cannot be zero in rational equations.Restriction
+The bottom part of a fraction, whose value cannot be zero in rational equations to avoid undefined expressions.Restriction

-A value for a variable that would make a denominator zero, and thus is excluded from possible solutions.Least Common Denominator
+A value for the variable that makes the denominator zero, and therefore cannot be a valid solution.Linear Equation

+An equation that can be written in the form ax + b = c, often the result after clearing denominators in rational equations.Least Common Denominator

-The smallest expression that is a common multiple of all denominators in a rational equation.Linear Equation
+The smallest expression that is a multiple of all denominators in a rational equation, used to eliminate fractions.Solution Set

-An equation of the first degree, often resulting from clearing denominators in a rational equation.Solution Set

-The collection of all values that satisfy a given equation, possibly empty if restrictions are violated.Empty Set
+The collection of all values that satisfy a given equation, which may be empty if all solutions are restricted.Empty Set

-A set containing no elements, representing no valid solutions for an equation.Fraction
+A set containing no elements, representing the absence of valid solutions for an equation.Fraction

-A numerical quantity expressed as one number divided by another, often present in rational equations.Variable

 The process of multiplying a term across terms inside parentheses, used when clearing denominators.Like Terms

-Terms in an equation that have the same variable raised to the same power and can be combined.Isolating x
+Terms in an equation that have the same variable raised to the same power, which can be combined during simplification.Constant

-The process of rearranging an equation to have the variable x alone on one side.Parenthesis

-Symbols used to group terms, especially important when distributing or combining terms.Numerator